Catchment Health

 Report Card

-A major component of the program is examining the type and number of macroinvertebrates (water bugs) collected.
-This can tell us a lot about how healthy or unhealthy a river is because different macroinvertebrates have varying sensitivity to pollution.
+Examining the type and number of macroinvertebrates (water bugs) collected by citizen scientists can tell us a lot about how healthy or unhealthy a river is because different macroinvertebrates have varying sensitivity to pollution.

 Some macroinvertebrates will survive pretty much anywhere others require the most pristine waters.
 Monitoring macroinvertebrates over time can help assess the effectiveness of restoration efforts.
 Improvement in macroinvertebrate diversity and abundance indicates positive changes in water quality and river habitat conditions.
 This feedback helps guide future restoration actions and adaptive management strategies.